-Grates and frames shall be in accordance with Standard Drawing numbers 1321 and 1322.
+Grates and frames shall be in accordance with Standard Drawings 1321 and 1322.

-Side inlet gullies shall be provided in the locations specified in the Drawings and in accordance with the details shown on Standard Drawing numbers 1321 and 1322.
+Side inlet gullies shall be provided in the locations specified in the Drawings and in accordance with the details shown on Standard Drawings 1321 and 1322.

-Where in-situ material on or against which gullies are to be constructed is other than rock, the material shall be compacted as for material at the bottom of excavations in accordance with MRTS04 General Earthworks.
+Where insitu material on or against which gullies are to be constructed is other than rock, the material shall be compacted as for material at the bottom of excavations in accordance with MRTS04 General Earthworks.